TradingAppStoreAdmin/TradingAppStoreExamples-C-Sharp/README.md

         else
         {
             Console.WriteLine("Access denied");
-            return; // VERY IMPORTANT: Be sure to return here if we find that user doesn't have auth }
+            return; // VERY IMPORTANT: Be sure to handle the case for when a user doesn't have access.
+In this example, we simply return to terminate the program.
+        }
     }
     // returns response of dll verification from our TAS server